 - You now smoke, or have quit in the past 15 years.

 Screening would be seen as a preventive measure, just like cervical and colon cancer screening tests.
 Medicare and Medicaid also would offer free screenings.
-You would also be able to get it with a private plan that was new after the Affordable Care Act was signed into law on March 23, 2010.
+You would also be able to get it with a private plan that took effect after the Affordable Care Act was signed into law on March 23, 2010.